spikeydragoon/Cross-Ark-Chat/README.md

 3a:Optionally if you want to setup a badword list then configure settings in `_wordfilter.json`.
 If you dont plan to use badword filters then can just ignore this file.
 Do not delete this file as program wont run if its missing.

+3b: Optionally if you want to use rcon commands from discord you must set up the role names in `_discordroles.json`.
+Role names must be exzactly how they are listed in your discord server settings / role tab.
+This is case sensitive.

 4:Launch the program and enjoy.
 For linux/redhat use `./CrossArkChat` or `./CrossDiscordArkChat` to start the bot